OSC/ondemand/README.md

 ## Updating to a New Stable Version

-1. Navigate to the app's build directory and check out the latest version.
+1. Navigate to the app's build directory and check out the latest version:

    ```sh
    cd shell # cd to build directory